Vision Changes

 Add to My Recovery Plan 📒

 As you improve, you and your health care team can help you gradually expose yourself to light and screens, which is helpful to your recovery.
 It is also common for other concussion symptoms, such as poor sleep, headaches/neck pain, and mood/anxiety issues to make your vision difficulties worse.
+Remember, these symptoms are common and it is also common and safe for your symptoms to worsen a little bit when returning to activities including light to moderate aerobic exercise and school work.
+If your visual symptoms put you at a higher risk of hitting your head or falling, be sure to adjust your activities so that you do not hit your head again.

 Who can help you?